jtbonhomme/redget/README.md

   --help    -h            display this text
   --version -v            output version
-  --host    -t <url>      redmine host url (shall end with /) --query   -q <query_id> redmine query id to be used (shall be visible by the user specified) --key     -k <apikey>   redmine user api key to be used
+  --host    -t <url>      redmine host url (shall end with /) --query   -q <query_id> redmine query id to be used (shall be visible by the specified user) --users   -u            get all users (shall be accessible by the specified user) --key     -k <apikey>   redmine user api key to be used
 ```